Fun and Games (Better Call Saul): Production

 "Fun and Games" was written and directed by Better Call Saul veterans Ann Cherkis and Michael Morris, respectively.
 The episode was dedicated to Julia Clark Downs, an Albuquerque attorney who consulted for the show in regard to its legal system presentations.
 Downs died on October 5, 2021, in a traffic accident.

 The episode marked the end of the drug cartel storyline on Better Call Saul.
 Giancarlo Esposito made his final appearance as Gus Fring, while Jonathan Banks made only two more brief appearances as Mike Ehrmantraut.
 The opening montage in the episode was 12 to 16 pages in Cherkis's script.
 The concept of directing a montage was not new to Morris, as he had worked on one for the season four episode "Quite a Ride".
 He said testing the props for the opening scene took a lot of time and precision.
 A music cover of Harry Nilsson's "Perfect Day", by Dresage and Slow Shiver, was recorded for the intro to accommodate the runtime.
 For the scene between Mike and Manuel, a fence was put in to symbolize imprisonment.
-Esposito and Reed Diamond, who played David, previously worked together on the television film Homicide: The Movie.
-Some of the images used during Howard Hamlin's memorial were taken from actor Patrick Fabian's personal Instagram account, slightly edited to avoid anachronisms.
+Esposito and Reed Diamond, who played David, previously worked together on the television film Homicide: The Movie (2000).
+Most of the images used during Howard Hamlin's memorial were taken from actor Patrick Fabian's personal social media, slightly edited to avoid anachronisms; only one image was newly shot for the episode.

 The breakup scene was rehearsed to plan how the crew would shoot the scene with Morris, cinematographer Marshall Adams, camera operators Matt Credle and Jordan Slovin, and dolly grip Eli Schneider in the same room.
 Rhea Seehorn, who plays Kim, described it as an intimate, orchestrated dance to shoot the scene with a minimal number of cuts.
 Morris mentioned that they "covered essentially each side of the whole conversation moving from room to room in a single take, and we did not use a hand-held camera, which just means we had to build a very, very precise dolly track and a sound plan to get it covered, and the set wasn't really built for that kind of thing.
 It was a huge effort from everyone to cover the scene that way, but I wanted to do it because having rehearsed it with them, I knew that this was not a scene that you wanted to break up ... because they were so on top of the moment and we would have lost so much.
 The rehearsal was huge for us."